 2. Offer incentives to your social media friends or followers.
 Engage your social media audience by offering discounts and incentives.
-Say, if you’re launching a new product or hosting a new event, like the upcoming MACsWomen Perfect Pitch, you can give them a 10% discount if they send you a private message or reply with your #businessname included in the message.
+Say, if you’re launching a new product or hosting a new event, like the upcoming MACsWomen Success Summit, you can give them a 10% discount if they send you a private message or reply with your #businessname included in the message.

 You can also limit the offer to add a sense of urgency to it.
 Limit the promotion to the first 100 replies you receive, for example.
 What we are doing for the MACsWomen Success Summit is offering a 100-dollar discount for all early registrations.

 Not only will this show that you value your loyal audience, you’ll also generate more awareness for the product or event.